Bill Bowrey: Biography

 At the first Open Wimbledon Bowrey lost in the second round to Andrés Gimeno.
 Defending his Australian title the following year Bowrey defeated Pancho Gonzales in the third round to reach the quarterfinals where he lost a two sets to love lead against Ray Ruffels.

 Bowrey represented Australia in two Davis Cup rounds, the first against the U.S. in the World Group Final in December 1968, where he lost to Clark Graebner in five sets and defeated Arthur Ashe in four sets.
 The second in the North & Central America draw in May 1969 versus Mexico, where he won against Joaquín Loyo-Mayo and lost to Rafael Osuna.

 Bowrey was also involved in one of the longest matches in tennis history at Wimbledon in 1970 against Patricio Cornejo that consumed nearly four hours and took 84 games.

-In January 1970 Bowrey turned professional which meant he was no longer eligible to play in the Davis Cup.
+In January 1970 Bowrey signed a professional contract with WCT, which meant that he was no longer a national professional and was now ineligible to play in the Davis Cup.
 Later that year Bowrey with partner Marty Riessen won the Rogers Cup (formerly Canadian Open) in two sets against Fred Stolle and Cliff Drysdale.
 He also won the Rome ATP World Tour Masters – Doubles that year with Owen Davidson.

 Bowrey had married fellow tennis professional Lesley Turner in 1968 and went into semi-retirement in 1972 at the age of just 28, becoming a coach.
 After their playing careers were over, Bowrey and his wife Lesley became the lead match-play commentators at Wimbledon on the All-England Club's radio station and Internet Web site "Radio Wimbledon."

 In February 1974, Bowrey won the New South Wales Hardcourt Championships, defeating Mark Edmondson in the semi-final and Stolle in the final in a close match.